bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Each [event](https://dom.spec.whatwg.org/#concept-event) has the following associated flags that are all initially unset:

 -   stop propagation flag
 -   stop immediate propagation flag
 -   canceled flag
 -   in passive listener flag
 -   composed flag
 -   initialized flag
 -   dispatch flag

 The `stopPropagation()` method steps are to set [this](https://webidl.spec.whatwg.org/#this)’s [stop propagation flag](https://dom.spec.whatwg.org/#stop-propagation-flag).

 The `cancelBubble` getter steps are to return true if [this](https://webidl.spec.whatwg.org/#this)’s [stop propagation flag](https://dom.spec.whatwg.org/#stop-propagation-flag) is set; otherwise false.

-[Event/cancelBubble](https://developer.mozilla.org/en-US/docs/Web/API/Event/cancelBubble "The cancelBubble property of the Event interface is deprecated.
+[Event/cancelBubble](https://developer.mozilla.org/en-US/docs/Web/API/Event/cancelBubble 'The cancelBubble property of the Event interface is deprecated.
 Use Event.stopPropagation() instead.
 Setting its value to true before returning from an event handler prevents propagation of the event.
 In later implementations, setting this to false does nothing.
-See Browser compatibility for details.")
+See Browser compatibility for details.')

 In all current engines.